kolomied/cdk-sqlserver-seeder/README.md

 A simple CDK seeder for SQL Server RDS databases.

+When you create an RDS SQL Server instance using CloudFormation template, there is no way to provide initial schema definition as part of CloudFormation stack deployment.
+Custom schema deployment scripts can be executed only after the database deployment is complete.

-*cdk-sqlserver-seeder* library is a [AWS CDK](https://aws.amazon.com/cdk/) construct that provides a way to execute custom SQL scripts on RDS SQL Server resource creation/deletion.
+*cdk-sqlserver-seeder* library is a [AWS CDK](https://aws.amazon.com/cdk/) construct that provides a way to automate this process and eliminate manual steps involved in the process of preparing new RDS SQL Server environment by executing custom SQL scripts on RDS SQL Server instance creation/deletion.

-The construct relies on [Invoke-SqlCmd](https://docs.microsoft.com/en-us/powershell/module/sqlserver/invoke-sqlcmd) cmdlet to run the scripts and handle possible errors.
-Provides a way to handle transient errors during stack provisioning.
+The construct relies on [Invoke-SqlCmd](https://docs.microsoft.com/en-us/powershell/module/sqlserver/invoke-sqlcmd) cmdlet to run the scripts and provides a way to handle transient errors during stack provisioning.

 ## Usage